CLIPStudents/OPOMUN/README.md

 ## Legal

 The *OPOMUN* project/repository is free to be cloned for analysis, contribution and educational analysis.
-You many not publish or sell this website without express and written permission from *devSparkle*, who can be contacted at [ricardo@devsparkle.me](mailto:ricardo@devsparkle.me).
+You many not publish or sell this website without express and written permission from devSparkle*, who can be contacted through [devsparkle.me](https://devsparkle.me).